EXP1505/FinCraft/README.md

 ## 🤝 Contributing

 Contributions are welcome\!
-If you'd like to improve StockSage, please follow these steps:
+If you'd like to improve Fincraft, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).